 They are low-maintenance in grooming.

 Staffie owners do not have to worry about grooming as they have short hair and are not prone to tangling problems.
 Follow a regular brushing and a few baths to keep their short hair smooth and clean.
-This often solves problems of bad dog smell or any other skin irritation or discomfort.

 - Hereditary cataracts

 - Mast cell tumours

 - Posterior polar subcapsular cataract (PPSC)